urllib3/urllib3/docs/user-guide.rst

 :ref:`several warnings <ssl_warnings>` when doing this.

 .. warning:: If you do not use pyOpenSSL, Python must be compiled with ssl
-    support for SSL verification to work.
+    support for certificate verification to work.
 It is uncommon, but it is possible to compile Python without SSL support.
 See this `Stackoverflow thread <https://stackoverflow.com/questions/5128845/importerror-no-module-named-ssl>`_
     for more details.